rockettheme/docs/Docs/joomla/basic/menu_manager.md

 The **Link** field (point 5) gives you a link to the menu itself.

 The **Menu Location** options (point 6) set which menu this link is appearing within.
-It's usually the menu you selected to get to the menu items area of the menu manager.
+It is usually the menu you selected to get to the menu items area of the menu manager.

 **Parent Item** (point 7) is useful when you wish to set a particular menu item in a submenu to another item.
 For example, a more specific topic within a larger topic.